derailed-dash/Advent-of-Code/src/notes.md

 ## Input Files

 Eric has requested that we do not commit the input data to our repos.
-At least, not encrypted.
+At least, not in plain text.

 My solution: